rriggs/pynq_led_module/dip_switch_pmod/README.md

 # 8P DIP Switch PMOD

-This is an add-on board designed for the Pynq-Z2 FPGA development board.
 This is a 8-position DIP swith PMOD.
+The 9-pin SIP module is for an optional pull-down resistor array.
+It is not strictly necessary as the pins on the FPGA should have weak pull-downs that can be enabled.

-This board expects that there are inline current limiting resistors on the PMOD signal lines.
+This board expects that there are inline current limiting resistors on the PMOD signal lines to avoid exceeding the current rating of both the switch and the FPGA should the FPGA pins be accidentally configured for output rather than input.

 This repo contains KiCAD files and Gerbers for those wanting to make their own boards.
 The board was auto-routed using FreeRouting.